Pochienlin/IS114-Station-Demo/README.md

 If you get ERROR 415 Unsupported Media, do add Content-Type as application/json in headers.

 It is recommended to use Postman to test this for the best experience.
+You can download Postman on your preferred device [here](https://www.postman.com/downloads/).
 The collection in the repo can be imported to run different test cases.